Sport in Taiwan: Volleyball

-Starting from 2004, the Chinese Taipei Volleyball Association hosts the Enterprise Volleyball League every year.
-It is a men's amateur volleyball league.
-In total 4 teams participated in the 2008 season.
-The Chinese Taipei women's national volleyball team is the women's national volleyball team of Republic of China (Taiwan).
-(See Chinese Taipei for team naming issue) Controlled by Chinese Taipei Volleyball Association, it represents the country in international competitions and friendly matchesfter 16 years since 1990, Chinese Taipei women's national volleyball team re-entered FIVB Women's World Championship in 2006.
-To everyone's surprise, the 23-ranked team gained their first-ever victory over the host Japan (7th) on the opening day, followed by defeated South Korea (8th), Poland (9th), Kenya (11th), and Costa Rica (33rd) in the first round.
-However, after a good start of five consecutive victories, the team could not continue their impressing form and eventually took the 12th placeIn December, the same squad attended the 2006 Asian Games held in Doha, Qatar.
-Although the team lost to South Korea and China in the preliminary round, they later beat Kazakhstan and Thailand and won the bronze medal, the first ever medal in women's volleyball at Asian Games.
+Since 2004, the Chinese Taipei Volleyball Association has hosted the Top Volleyball League (TVL) every year.
+In 2025, the Taiwan Professional Volleyball League (TPVL) was established.

+The Chinese Taipei women's national volleyball team made two appearances on the FIVB Women's Volleyball World Championship, first in 1990.
+The national team re-entered the FIVB Women's World Championship in 2006.
+To everyone's surprise, the 23rd-ranked team gained its first-ever victory over the host Japan (7th) on the opening day, followed by defeating South Korea (8th), Poland (9th), Kenya (11th), and Costa Rica (33rd) in the first round.
+However, after a good start of five consecutive victories, the team could not continue its impressive form and eventually took 12th place.
+In December, the same squad attended the 2006 Asian Games held in Doha, Qatar.
+Although the team lost to South Korea and China in the preliminary round, they later beat Kazakhstan and Thailand to win the bronze medal, the first ever medal in women's volleyball at the Asian Games.

 Individual sports

 Archery

 The sport spread in Taiwan for recreation when a nationwide archery association was founded in 1973.
-Since the 1980s, The Chinese Taipei Archery Association started to aim at medals in international competitions.
-In 1999, the Chinese Taipei archery team won gold at the World Archery Championships in women's compound team event.
-In 2002, Yuan Shu-chi became the first Taiwanese gold medalist in archery at the Asian Games by defeating two South Korean archers in women's individual event.
+Since the 1980s, The Chinese Taipei Archery Association has aimed for medals in international competitions.
+In 1999, the Chinese Taipei archery team won gold at the World Archery Championships in the women's compound team event.
+In 2002, Yuan Shu-chi became the first Taiwanese gold medalist in archery at the Asian Games by defeating two South Korean archers in the women's individual event.
 Two years later, Taiwanese archery teams won Olympic medals for the first time at the 2004 Summer Olympics.

 In 2019, the Chinese Enterprise Archery League was launched.
-Taiwanese competitors regularly participate in archery tournaments, occasionally winning medals in major sport events.
+Taiwanese competitors regularly participate in archery tournaments, occasionally winning medals in major sporting events.
 The Taiwanese archery team is one of the top teams in the world.
-One of the best results came out when the team won both the women's recurve and compound team events, and Lei Chien-ying clinched the individual title in women's recurve at the 2019 World Archery Championships.
+One of the best results occurred when the team won both the women's recurve and compound team events, and Lei Chien-ying clinched the individual title in women's recurve at the 2019 World Archery Championships.
+In 2025, the women's recurve team won its second title at the World Archery Championships.